mmcclintock/thesis-ga/proposal/proposal.markdown

 a list of floating point numbers.

-Whilst defining a phenotype is important the EAs themselves (mainly the genetic operators) operate on a problem independent representation called the *genotype*.
+Whilst defining a phenotype is important the EAs themselves (mainly the genetic operators) operate using a problem independent representation called the *genotype*.
 For example the genotype may be a binary string even though the phenotype is a tree-like structure.
 In some problems the phenotype/genotype representations might be very different and for some they might be identical.

 For the EA to work there needs to be at most one phenotype representation for each genotype [@ec].
 The process of converting from